rentry/rentry.github.io/_posts/2018-08-17-back-from-the-camera-shop.md

 ![iPhone image of canyon versus Nikon FE image of slot canyon in Utah, the canyon walls rise up on either side, around 25 feet or so]({{ site.baseurl }}/assets/images/iphone-v-fe.jpg)

-<p style="font-size: .6em; text-align: center;">Utah canyon photos. iPhone SE on the left and Nikon FE (with a broken aperture control ring, shooting Kodak Ektar 100) on the right</p>
+<figcaption>Utah canyon photos. iPhone SE on the left and Nikon FE (with a broken aperture control ring, shooting Kodak Ektar 100) on the right</figcaption>

 I debilitated my Nikon FE on the second day of my Utah trip, having set it on the rented Mazda’s console shortly before I gunned the vehicle up a precipitous remote dirt road.
 The FE landed violently on the back floor – directly on the lens – breaking its aperture control ring.
 Miraculously, my favorite 35mm lens was unharmed.